mcous/decoy/CONTRIBUTING.md

 This project uses [poetry][] to manage dependencies and builds, and you will need to install it before working on Decoy.

 Once poetry is installed, you should be good to set up a virtual environment and install development dependencies.
-While Decoy is supported on Python >= 3.7, Python >= 3.8 is recommended for development.
+While Decoy is supported for usage on Python >= 3.6, Python >= 3.8 is recommended for development.

 ```bash
 git clone https://github.com/mcous/decoy.git